The Pull-Out Magic: Trundle Beds for Occasional Guests

 1. Platform Bed Frame

-A sleek, minimalist option that eliminates the need for a box spring.
-Typically uses plywood or wood slats.
-This design fits clean Scandinavian or modern aesthetics.
+This minimalist design eliminates the need for a box spring and typically uses plywood or wood slats.
+It complements Scandinavian or modern aesthetics perfectly.

 2. Raised Platform with Under-Bed Storage

-Adding height creates space for bins, baskets, or drawers underneath—perfect for small spaces or shared bedrooms.
+Increase height to create space for storage bins, baskets, or drawers—ideal for compact or shared bedrooms.

 3. Custom-Sized Frames

-Need a specific size?
-Build for full, queen, king—or even a custom toddler loft bed.
-See our post on creative DIY bed frame projects for more ideas.
+Need a unique size?
+Build a frame for any size from full to king, or even a custom toddler loft bed.
+Check out our post on creative DIY bed frame projects for more ideas.

 essential DIY bed frame tools and wood pieces